Welcome

 A firefighter, acting without a warrant, demolishes a homeowner’s fence to create a firebreak and stop a rapidly spreading wildfire threatening the town.
 The homeowner sues for trespass and property damage.
 Is the firefighter liable?

-Answer: No. This is public necessity.
+No. This is public necessity.
 The firefighter acted reasonably to protect the public from imminent harm.
-Public necessity is a complete defense, so there is no liability for the trespass or the property damage.
+Because public necessity is a complete defense, the firefighter is not liable for either the trespass or the resulting damage to the fence.

 Worked Example 1.2